-When reporting on academic progress, students on taught courses should review progress during the current term, and measure this progress against the timetable and requirements for their programme of study.
-All students are asked to describe briefly which subject-specific research skills and more general personal/professional skills they have acquired or developed during the current term.
-GSS is not for registering complaints - please refer to the entry below for information about complaints procedures.
+When reporting on academic progress, students on taught courses should review progress during the relevant term and measure this progress against the timetable and requirements for their programme of study.
+All students are asked to describe briefly which skills they have acquired or developed during the current term.
+GSR is not for registering complaints - please refer to Section 12 below for information about complaints procedures.